Grootsingh/Noob-Docs/Axios.md

 - only for the clint browser

-- same but for douwnload.
+- same but for download.

 21. `maxContentLength: 2000`